 While working in healthcare consulting Eloise found herself increasingly drawn to the data science aspects of her job, and it was this that inspired her to apply for the PhD programme.

-She has already been involved in a group project making use of electronic health records (EHRs) and survival models for COVID-19.
+She has previously been involved in a group project making use of electronic health records (EHRs) and survival models for COVID-19.
 Additionally, she has been involved in a project combining gene expression data with convolutional neural networks to predict breast cancer combinatorial therapies.

 For Eloise the chance to use health data to achieve practical, real-world results has been particularly appealing.